Singaporeans are not new to cashless spending. However, some are still scared of credit cards.

-Singaporeans are not new with using credit cards, however most people are still mindful of its negative reputation caused by well spread stories of individuals who went bankrupt because of snowballed credit card debt.
-There are a lot of common beliefs circling around credit cards, here are the facts you should know.
+Most people are still mindful of its negative reputation.
+In addition, the widespread stories of individuals who went bankrupt because of snowballed credit card debt.
+Also, there are a lot of common beliefs circling credit cards.
+Here are the facts you should know.

 Reality Check: Full repayments are not charged with any interest rate